Reasons for Declining Shark Populations

-Sharks have been in our oceans for millions of years, the ancestors of the Great White Shark swam alongside the Dinosaurs in prehistoric times.
-For a fish to survive the cataclysm that eliminated the majority of life on the planet, only for it to become extinct through the hands of a dominant land based species today, would be a horrible tragedy.
+Sharks have been in our oceans for millions of years, the ancestors of the Great White Shark swam alongside the dinosaurs in prehistoric times.
+For a fish to survive the cataclysm that eliminated the majority of life on the planet, only for it to become extinct through the hands of a dominant land-based species today, would be a horrible tragedy.

 Fortunately, it seems that for all the negative propaganda that the film generated, there was ultimately a positive side effect.
 Public interest in the apex predator increased.
 There was a new curiosity, it was generated in an animal that most people knew little about.
 It was this newfound interest, which held the key to the fishes survival and despite further attempts to paint the fish as creatures with a taste for human flesh over the years; the number of people who wished to learn more has never wavered.

-It has been nearly forty years since the film was first released, and it seems that the film has generated enough interest to ensure that people have an continued and lasting interest in sharks as a species.
+It has been nearly forty years since the film was first released, and it seems that the film has generated enough interest to ensure that people have a continued and lasting interest in sharks as a species.

 Your Opinion Matters.